Data-Mining-UMJI/Data-Storage-Under-Revise/hadoop_config/wiki-hadoop.md

     - Map:
         + Raw Data => map() => <key, value>
             * All the pairs are passed to several reducers.
+    - Between the Map() and Reduce(), Hadoop conducts shuffle and sort such that all the pairs with the same key are collected together and be sorted with respect to the key.
     - Reduce:
         + <key, value> => reduce() => final results
             * Do kind of Aggregation
     - Map/Reduce Functions are defined by users.
     - All the above operations are done in parallel, which means on all the nodes run the corresponding map/reduce functions at the same time.
+    - We can test the program without Hadoop just with Unix ***pipeline*** and ***sort*** commands.
+    - Hadoop distributes the Map() function to each datanode, and distributes the resulted groups to Reduce() function.

 * Hadoop:
     - Origin from Google.